RFID Tags

 How to choose the right RFID tag for a specific project?

-Visit the Xerafy Tagging Guide and Product Selector for detailed product selections.
+Visit the Xerafy Product Selector for detailed product options, and refer to the Tagging best practices.

 What environmental conditions can Xerafy RFID Rugged tags withstand?

-1. Temperature Cycling: Tags like the ROSWELL and MICRO Paint Shop can cycle up to 250°C, making them ideal for industrial processes or autoclave sterilization.
-On the other hand, most Xerafy tags maintain performance in sub-zero conditions.
+1. High/Low Temperature Cycling: Tags like the ROSWELL and MICRO Paint Shop can cycle up to 250°C, making them ideal for industrial processes or autoclave sterilization.

-Are Xerafy RFID tags compatible with industry standards?
+Which standards are Xerafy RFID tags compatible with?

 How does Xerafy ensure the long-term reliability of its RFID tags?